mistermicheels/learning-notes/java/Interfaces.md

 - Private methods (since Java 9)
   - Can be used by default method implementations specified in the interface
 - Static methods (since Java 9)
-  - Can be useful as factory methods for functional interfaces
+  - Can be useful as factory methods for functional interfaces (see [Lambda expressions](./Lambda-expressions.md))

 ## Default methods